microsoft/nni/docs/mnist_examples.md

 <a name="mnist"></a>
 **MNIST with NNI API**

 This is a simple network which has two convolutional layers, two pooling layers and a fully connected layer.
 We tune hyperparameters, such as dropout rate, convolution size, hidden size, etc. It can be tuned with most NNI built-in tuners, such as TPE, SMAC, Random.
-We also provide an exmaple yaml file which enables assessor.
+We also provide an exmaple YAML file which enables assessor.

 `code directory: examples/trials/mnist/`